Occupational Therapy Major (B.S.)

 Curriculum review and revision is undertaken annually.
 The department works closely with students during academic advising sessions and shares information about any policy and requirement changes during registration periods as well as throughout the academic year.
 Students also are expected to take an active role in verifying expectations and should check with their academic adviser each September for updated policies and requirements.
 Program requirements and policies for retention in the major are in the OT Department Policy and Procedure Manual, which is available online.

 Student Learning Outcomes: BS in Occupational Therapy focuses on the study of human participation in life occupations and prepares students for an entry-level graduate degree to become registered occupational therapists.
-Occupations are the activities that people do every day across the lifespan, including but not limited to self-care, employment, volunteer work, leisure, and play.
-The aim of the BS program is to prepare students for employment in health services fields, or for graduate study in occupational therapy, or other varied fields and disciplines.
+Occupations are the activities that people do every day, including but not limited to self-care, education, employment, volunteer work, household activities, leisure, and play.
+The aim of the BS program is to prepare students for graduate study in occupational therapy.
+Students with a BS degree may also seek employment in health services fields or other varied health and service fields.

-Upon graduation with a BS in OTS degree from UNH, students will:
+Upon graduation with a BS in OT degree from UNH, students will:

 • Critically evaluate biological, psychosocial, and educational theories that influence human behavior and occupational participation.